Taielmolina01/make-your-hash-password/README.md

 ## Use

-Its easy to use, you have to run `make all` and then run `./myExecutable algorithm yourPassword`.
+Its easy to use, you have to run `make all` and then run `./myExecutable algorithm yourPassword maxLength optional[nunberOfRotations]`.

+The maxLength is the length of your password, I add it because usually the social medias and stuffs like that, add a limit to the length of your password, so you can set it directly.

 You can see the available algorithms with `./myExecutable -l` and if you forget this file and the above line, you can run `./myExecutable -h`.